← Back to 史記

 西 使 鹿

-In the winter of the second year, the generals Zhou Zhang and others whom Chen She had dispatched went west to Xi, with troops numbering several tens of thousands.
+In the winter of the second year, the generals Zhou Zhang and others, whom Chen She had dispatched, marched west to Xi with troops numbering several tens of thousands.
 The Second Emperor was greatly startled and plotted with the ministers, saying, 'What should we do?'
 The Minor Treasurer Zhang Han said, 'The robbers have already arrived; their multitude is strong.
 Now dispatching the near counties will not be in time.
 The Mount Li convicts are many; please pardon them and give them weapons to strike the robbers.'
-The Second Emperor then greatly pardoned the world, made Zhang Han the general, struck and broke Zhou Zhang's army causing it to flee, and then killed Zhang at Cao Yang.
-The Second Emperor moreover dispatched the Chief Clerk Sima Xin and Dong Yi to assist Zhang Han in striking the robbers.
-They killed Chen Sheng at Chengfu, broke Xiang Liang at Dingtao, and extinguished Wei Jiu at Linji.
-The Chu lands' robbers' famous generals had already died; Zhang Han then crossed the river north and struck King Xie of Zhao and others at Julu.
+The Second Emperor then issued a general amnesty, made Zhang Han general, attacked and defeated Zhou Zhang's army, drove it into flight, and then killed Zhang at Caoyang.
+The Second Emperor also dispatched Chief Clerk Sima Xin and Dong Yi to assist Zhang Han in striking the rebels.
+They killed Chen Sheng at Chengfu, defeated Xiang Liang at Dingtao, and destroyed Wei Jiu at Linji.
+The famous rebel generals of Chu had already died.
+Zhang Han then crossed the Yellow River northward and struck King Xie of Zhao and the others at Julu.

 56

 Zhao Gao persuaded the Second Emperor, saying, 'The First Emperor controlled and ruled the world for a long time; therefore the ministers did not dare do wrong or advance evil sayings.
 Now Your Majesty is rich in years, having just ascended the position—what need is there to decide affairs with the nobles in court?
-If affairs then have errors, it shows the ministers your shortcomings.
-The emperor calls himself 'I'; certainly he does not hear the voice.'
-Thereupon the Second Emperor constantly resided in the forbidden quarters and decided all affairs with Gao.
-After this, the nobles rarely obtained morning audiences; robbers and bandits grew increasingly many, and the soldiers dispatched from Guanzhong to strike the robbers in the east were without end.
+If affairs contain errors, they reveal Your Majesty’s shortcomings through the ministers.
+The Son of Heaven calls himself "I" precisely because his voice is not heard.'
+The Second Emperor then remained constantly in the forbidden quarters and decided all affairs together with Gao.
+After this, nobles rarely obtained morning audiences.
+Rebels and bandits multiplied, and more and more soldiers were dispatched from Guanzhong to strike the rebels in the east.
 The Right Chancellor Qu Ji, Left Chancellor Si, and General Feng Jie advanced and remonstrated, saying, 'The bandits east of the pass have all risen together.
 Qin has dispatched troops to execute and strike them; those killed and perished are very many, yet they still do not stop.
-The robbers are many; all are because the garrison, transport, and labor matters are bitter, and the taxes are heavy.
-Please temporarily stop the Epang Palace workers and reduce the garrisons and transports on the four borders.'
+There are many rebels because the garrison, transport, and labor duties are bitter, and the taxes are heavy.
+Please temporarily stop the Epang Palace workers and reduce the garrison and transport duties on the four frontiers.'
 The Second Emperor said, 'I heard Master Han say: "Yao and Shun used thatched rafters not scraped, thatched roofs not trimmed, ate from earthenware bowls, drank from earthenware cups.
-Though the gatekeeper's nourishment was not different from this."
+Though the gatekeeper's nourishment was not different from this.
 Yu dug Longmen, connected Daxia, decided the Hetting waters and released them to the sea.
 His body personally held the hoe and spade; his shins had no hair.
-The labor of ministers and captives was not as intense as this."'
-All that is done by those who nobly have the world is to obtain unrestrained intentions and extreme desires, to be a lord who heavily enforces clear laws, so that below they dare not do wrong, to thereby control and rule within the seas.
+The labor of ministers and captives was not as intense as this."
+The whole reason men value possessing the world is that they may give free rein to their intentions and exhaust their desires.
+A ruler should enforce clear laws with severity, so that those below do not dare do wrong, and by this means control and rule all within the seas.
 The lords of Yu and Xia, noble as emperors, personally dwelt in the reality of poverty and bitterness to comply with the common people—what more is there regarding laws?
-I am honored with ten thousand chariots but lack its substance.
-I wish to make the equipage of a thousand chariots and the retinue of ten thousand chariots to fill my title and name.
-Moreover, the First Emperor rose from the feudal lords and united the world.
-The world was already settled; externally he expelled the four barbarians to pacify the border limits, made palace chambers to manifest his self-satisfaction, and you observe that the First Emperor's achievements had continuity.
-Now I have ascended the position within two years' interval; bandits have all risen together.
-You cannot prohibit them, and moreover wish to dismiss what the First Emperor did.
-This is above not being able to repay the First Emperor, and next not exhausting loyal strength for me—why are you in position?'
-He sent down Qu Ji, Si, and Jie to the officials, investigated and blamed them for other crimes.
+I am honored as ruler of ten thousand chariots but lack the substance of it.
+I wish to make the equipage of a thousand chariots and the retinue of ten thousand chariots match my title and name.
+Moreover, the First Emperor rose from among the feudal lords and united the world.
+Once the world was settled, he expelled the four barbarians abroad to pacify the borders, built palaces and lodges to display his success, and made clear his intention for ten thousand generations.
+Now, within two years of my accession, bandits have risen everywhere.
+You cannot suppress them, yet you wish to abolish what the First Emperor did.
+Above, you have no way to repay the First Emperor; next, you do not exhaust your loyal strength for me.
+Why are you in office?'
+He handed Quji, Li Si, and Feng Jie over to the officials, who investigated them and accused them of other crimes.
 Qu Ji and Jie said, 'Generals and chancellors are not humiliated.'
 They committed suicide.
-Si was finally imprisoned and received the five punishments.
+Li Si was eventually imprisoned and subjected to the five punishments.

 57